 In addition to the emissions from fossil fuels, the Reference Approach also includes (for informational purposes) emissions from the use of biomass.

 This paragraph describes how the apparent consumption is determined and how emissions are calculated.
+The names in the formulas refer to the headings in table 1.A(b) of the CRF tables.

 Determining apparent consumption